All Episodes

 Diddy is furious.

-Oh, so there let me tell you something.
+Oh, so, let me tell you something.

-Don't let this no kings no brain stuff fool you.
+Don't let this no kings, no brain stuff fool you.

-That was that was performative nonsense.
+That was performative nonsense.

 That was a kabuki dance going nowhere, my friend.

-Let me tell you that there is Trump is such a genius.
+There is, Trump is such a genius.

 I don't know if he's a savant.